sderosiaux/how-i-stay-updated/README.md

 # Newsletters

 - http://highscalability.com/ : stuff-the-internet-says-on-scalability, quotes and numbers.
 A LOT of links to blogs and articles :star: :star: :star: :star: :star:
+- Medium Daily Digest: I think I read 1/3 of the articles, good personal digest, technical and more worldwide ([mine](https://medium.com/@ChtefiD/)) :star: :star: :star: :star: :star:
 - hadoop weekly : ultra interesting for bigdata stuff, a must :star: :star: :star: :star: :star:
 - pony foo : the ponyfoo's articles are a must. the selection of the NL is quite good :star: :star: :star: :star:
 - db weekly : not reading everything, but interesting when i know the db :star: :star: :star: